kyle-kelly/kyle-kelly.github.io/_posts/2017-06-07-independent-study-report.markdown

 ---
 layout:			post
-title:  "Remote Virtual Access to a Vehicle Using Ford’s OpenXC and Exploring Related Vehicle Security Vulnerabilities "
+title: 			"Remote Virtual Access to a Vehicle Using Ford’s OpenXC and Exploring Related Vehicle Security Vulnerabilities"
+subtitle:		""
 date:   		2017-06-07
-categories: technical paper
+header-img:		"img/mykonos-night.jpg"
 ---
 In the Summer of 2016, while still pursing my Masters degree, I joined a team of faculty, graduate and undergraduate students at the University of Maryland on the Ford Vehicle Security project.
 The goal